PavanRangani/docs/docs/prd/search/requirement.md

 - Based on the search query, matching will be performed

-  - When query is alphanumeric, matching is done on this priority: Name, Address &
+  - When query is alphabetic or alphanumeric, matching is done on this priority: Name, Address & Phone number in sequence

     > Search result is matched with two Contacts.
 For one Contact name is matched and for the second contact address is matched.
 So contact with matching name is shown above Contact with matching address

   - When query is only number or number with dash, then matching is done of this priority: Phone number, Zip code & any other fields.

-There won't be any difference in search result in case when user uses dash or do not use dash.
+  - There won't be any difference in search result in case when user uses dash or do not use dash.

 - Search result shows maximum 10 records.
-- Search result is sorted on priority order of its matching score

 ## UI Requirement